 Ninfa Delgado, MPA

-Ninfa E. Delgado, MPA is the Vice of President of Operations/Chief Operating Officer of RCHF.
+Ninfa E. Delgado, MPA is the acting President and CEO of RCHF.
 She provides day-to-day leadership and support to the Foundation’s operations and organizational management, grant management, and the development of partnerships.
 In addition, Ninfa oversees the Foundation’s affiliate, the Community Settlement Association.

 Her professional career spans 27 years working in the nonprofit and public health sectors.